LailaSabar/cinema-backend/README.md

   ![blobtrigger](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Capture7.PNG
  "blobtrigger")
     <br/><br/>

-The following is the dashboard developped using grafana and influxdb database to visualize vehicule data.
+After preparing and organizing data coming from connected vehicule,  sending data to influxdb and connecting it with grafana, at this part we have all ingradients in order vizuaize our data ina a beautiful responsive dashboard that displays various signals patterns and GPS routes for a selected period of time.
+the dashboard name is test_trackmap.
 <br/><br/>
   ![blobtrigger](https://sensordatamining.blob.core.windows.net/vehicule-data-output-2/Capture1.PNG
  "blobtrigger")
     <br/><br/>
-the dashborad contains a map with name "GPS TRACKING " that track gps data of the car, this map hav the following featureas :
+the dashborad contains a map with name "GPS TRACKING " that track gps data of the car, this map has the following featureas :

 * Places a dot on the map at the current time as you mouse over other panels.
 * Zoom to a range of points by drawing a box by shift-clicking and dragging.